 Last year our family had the unique opportunity to participate in a secret Santa for a family in need.
 Although our funds were tight (it is Christmas after all) I learned a valuable lesson.

 - The money I spent on another family did not take away from my children in any way.
 In fact, I took my children shopping and they got to think of someone else’s Christmas list and choose special items for them.
 Later, my kids were so excited to deliver these items.
 By sharing my Christmas present budget last year this gave me the opportunity to focus on the items I purchased for my kids.

 2.)
 Identify the Focus

 If my focus this year is to avoid junk/needless items gifted at Christmas- what should I spend my money on?
-My wheels have been turning for months and I have thought about the new year and what I would like to do and accomplish with my family.
-After lots of thinking and discussing ideas with my husband, the conclusion we have come to for Christmas gifts this year is to provide fun family experiences and create life-long memories with our kids.
+My wheels have been turning for months and I have thought about the New Year and what I would like to do and accomplish with my family.
+After lots of thinking and discussing ideas with my husband, the conclusion we came to for Christmas gifts this year is to provide fun family experiences and create life-long memories with our kids.

 3.)
 Finding Balance

 I am a firm believer in talking things through with my kids.
-Not full-disclosure all the time, but sharing with my kids how Christmas would be different this year will be helpful and could hopefully avoid discouragement.
+Not full-disclosure all the time, but telling my kids Christmas would be different this year was helpful and could hopefully avoid discouragement.

-This is the first year we will attempt the Minimalist Christmas theory.
-I’m hoping through effort and perhaps even some failure we will have success balancing our needs vs wants around Christmas.
+This is the second year our family is doing a Minimalist Christmas.
+I’m thrilled with the laser focus my husband and I have choosing gifts for our family.
+And our kids enjoy the adventures that appear under the tree- but continue to gift throughout the year.
+I’m glad through our efforts and perhaps even some failures we will continue to have success balancing our needs vs wants around Christmas.
 I want my children to focus on making life-long memories that are worth more than the items that are long-forgotten on the toy shelf.

 Has anyone tried a Minimalist Christmas?
 What did you do?
 Share your tips below!